rinkoo-baghel/project-one/README.md

 # project-one
-this use project technology html, css, bootstrap, javascript, jquery
+this use project technology html, css, bootstrap, javascript, jquery.